Chapter 5 - Appeals, Motions to Reopen, and Motions to Reconsider

 For a motion to reopen, USCIS may excuse the petitioner’s failure to file before this period expires where the petitioner demonstrates that the delay was reasonable and beyond his or her control.

 B. Requirements for Perez-Olano Litigation Class Members

 Perez-Olano v.
-Holder is a class-action lawsuit filed on behalf of certain foreign national juveniles who may have been eligible for SIJ classification or SIJ-based adjustment of status but whose SIJ petition or adjustment application was denied or revoked for certain reasons.
+Holder is a class-action lawsuit filed on behalf of certain alien juveniles who may have been eligible for SIJ classification or SIJ-based adjustment of status but whose SIJ petition or adjustment application was denied or revoked for certain reasons.
 Certain persons whose petition for SIJ classification or SIJ-based application for adjustment of status was denied or revoked on or after May 13, 2005, may be eligible to file a motion to reopen the denied or revoked SIJ petition or SIJ-based application for adjustment of status.

 A class action member may file a motion to reopen if his or her SIJ petition or SIJ-based application for adjustment of status was denied or revoked on account of:

 Age if, at the time the class member filed a complete petition for SIJ classification, he or she was under 21 years of age;

 Dependency status if, at the time the class member filed a complete petition for SIJ classification, he or she was the subject of a valid dependency order that was subsequently terminated based on age; or

 Specific consent, if the petitioner did not receive a grant of HHS specific consent before going before the juvenile court and the court order did not alter the petitioner’s HHS custody status or placement.